-I will never forget the day that we met with our gynaecologist, after many diagnostic tests she made us aware that we would probably never be able to have a baby of our own naturally.
+I will never forget the day that we met with our gynecologist, after many diagnostic tests she made us aware that we would probably never be able to have a baby of our own nature.

 I came home that day locked myself in the bathroom and cried harder than I had ever cried before.
-I went through a stressful period while I was constantly worrying about myself as i may never have someone to call me ‘Mommy’.
+I went through a stressful period while I was constantly worried about myself as I may never have someone to call me ‘Mommy’.
 I may never see my husband as a Daddy.

-During these days one of my friends confided in me that she too suffered with similar problems & had gone through a successful IVF treatment to have a baby of her own and suggested me to try the same.
+During these days one of my friends confided in me that she too suffered from similar problems & had gone through a successful IVF treatment to have a baby of her own and suggested I try the same.

 After taking the IVF treatment I waited to see if our embryos that had formed, were healthy.
 Most often they were not, due to my genetic translocation.
 Finally, I was lucky enough to be able to have an embryo to transfer.

-I write this as I am currently holding my beautiful little 3 week old princess in my arms, cuddling her and able to feel how motherhood is like.
+I write this as I am currently holding my beautiful little 3-week old princess in my arms, cuddling her, and able to feel how motherhood is like.
 We are incredibly grateful to her and her hospital for gifting us with our bundle of joy.
-Wish them all the very best for their future endeavors!
+Wish them all the very best in their future endeavors!